 Try a project roadmapping session instead.
 It’s a small investment that gets your potential partner and your leadership team together to determine the direction of the project.
 Good firms or consultants will lead you through early discovery to outline goals, scope, direction, and even requirements for whatever problem needs to be solved.
 You’ll have a good plan you can then shop around or hire the consultant that helped you create it.

 Get outside help

 No one would think less of you if you hired a consultant who specialized in RFPs and selection process for your problem area.
+(Psst, we do that for some clients!)
 Wouldn’t you rather spend a small fraction of your budget to make sure you do the right project than get half-way through your budget and timeline only to discover you’ve gone down the wrong path?

 Break a project up into smaller pieces